 - Read about importing vehicles on the New Zealand Transport Agency website

-- Read about importing motor vehicles on the NZ Customs website
+- Read about importing motor vehicles on the New Zealand Customs website

 Clean your item before it's shipped

 Clean your vehicle or machinery before you ship it to New Zealand.
-This will reduce the risk of it carrying unwanted organisms, which can cause delays in getting your consignment cleared.
-Clean items to make sure they are free from biosecurity-risk organisms, organic material, and other contamination.
+This will reduce the risk of it carrying unwanted contaminants and pests, which can cause delays in getting your consignment cleared.
+Clean items to make sure they are free from contaminants and biosecurity-risk organisms.

 - be washed and vacuumed

 - be certified as being clean on an MPI-approved cleaning certificate (from 1 December 2018).